-The amount of any liability for the employees of the Broward County Property Appraiser has been reported in the September 30, 2015 Broward County, Florida CAFR.
-The County has also included a schedule of funding progress in their September 30, 2015 financial statements.
+The amount of any liability for the employees of the Broward County Property Appraiser has been reported in the September 30, 2017 Broward County, Florida CAFR.
+The County has also included a schedule of funding progress in their September 30, 2017 financial statements.

 Nyhart, an actuarial and employee benefit firm, was engaged by Broward County to perform an actuarial valuation of its post-employment benefits provided to retiring employees.
-The OPEB information disclosed in the September 30, 2015 Broward County, Florida CAFR related to the Property Appraiser was provided by Broward County.
-The Property Appraiser has no knowledge of and does not believe we have any unfunded benefits.
+The OPEB information disclosed in the September 30, 2017 Broward County, Florida CAFR related to the Property Appraiser was provided by Broward County.